Month 12, Day 17, Thursday 8:30 p.m.

 He considered for a moment, then said, “I want to know what’s going on.
 I’d like to help, as an ally.”

-Sebastien almost release a bark of incredulous laughter.
-‘Has he not even considered the danger, or that whatever I’m involved in might not be on the side of the “good guys?”’
+Sebastien almost released a bark of incredulous laughter.
+‘Has he not even considered the danger, or that whatever I’m involved in might not be on the side of the “good guys” from those stories he likes to read?’

 “You might think I’m foolish, but there’s a lot I can offer, Sebastien.
 I’m a Westbay—”